annatisch/azure-sdk-for-python/azure-storage-blob/README.md

 Navigating the client hierarchy in this way means that the configured pipeline is shared between clients to accommodate sharing an open connection pool.

 Lastly, the BlobClient provides a means of accessing and modifying the particulars of a specific blob.
-This includes constructing that blob in its type-appropraite steps (e.g. `add_block` with `set_block_ids` for a block blob).
+This includes constructing that blob in its type-appropraite steps (e.g. `stage_block` with `commit_block_list` for a block blob).
 A BlobClient is type-aware, and as such this client is intended for people literate in Azure Storage terminology and know exactly what blob types they are working with and how to do so.

 While a user may have limited permissions to access the service according to one of these tiers - the operations performed by each client are not exclusively correlated to permissions.